didi/LogicFlow/sites/docs/docs/article/extension/snapshot.en.md

 ## Introduction

-The `snapshot` plugin is used to export canvas snapshots, a feature frequently used in daily operations and one of the core plugins in the LogicFlow system.
-Although this plugin was introduced in version `1.0`, its basic export capabilities and certain defects led to frequent feedback from the LogicFlow community.
-Consequently, in version `2.0`, we have significantly upgraded the plugin, enhancing its export capabilities and fixing the issue of exporting online images.
-This article will delve into the implementation details of the `snapshot` plugin, explaining how it presents canvas content as images.
+The `snapshot` plugin is used to export canvas snapshots.
+This feature is frequently used in daily operations and is one of the core plugins in the LogicFlow plugin system.
+Although this plugin was implemented in version 1.0, the export capabilities were basic and had some export issues, leading to frequent feedback from the LogicFlow community.
+Therefore, we made significant upgrades in version 2.0, enhancing export capabilities and fixing issues with exporting online images on the canvas.
+This document will explore the implementation principles of the `snapshot` plugin and demonstrate how to present the canvas content as an image.

-Before diving into the implementation details of `snapshot`, it is advisable to have a basic understanding of `svg` and `canvas`.
-If you are not familiar with these concepts, it is recommended to review related materials to better grasp the content of this article.
+Before diving into the `snapshot` implementation principles, it is recommended that you have a basic understanding of `svg` and `canvas`.
+If you are not familiar with these concepts, it is advised to read related materials to better understand the content of this document.

-Additionally, to better understand the implementation principles of `snapshot`, please review the basic usage of the [snapshot](../../tutorial/extension/snapshot.en.md) plugin and how to [customize plugins](../../tutorial/extension/custom.en.md).
-This will provide a solid foundation for comprehending the implementation of `snapshot`.
+Additionally, to better understand the implementation principles of `snapshot`, it would be helpful to first read the basic usage of the [snapshot](../../tutorial/extension/snapshot.zh.md) plugin and how to [customize plugins](../../tutorial/extension/custom.zh.md), which will provide a good foundation for understanding the `snapshot` implementation.

-## 2. Registration and Usage
+## 1. Registration and Usage

-During plugin initialization, three methods are created: `getSnapshot`, `getSnapshotBlob`, and `getSnapshotBase64`.
-These methods are designed for exporting canvas images, retrieving `Blob` objects, and obtaining `base64` representations respectively.
+When the plugin initializes, it creates three methods: `getSnapshot`, `getSnapshotBlob`, and `getSnapshotBase64`, which are used to export canvas images, get `Blob` objects, and get `base64` objects, respectively.

-We directly implement these three methods within the class to allow calling them via `lf.extension.snapshot.getSnapshot`.
-In the constructor, each method is bound to the `lf` instance, enabling invocation using `lf.getSnapshot`.
+These methods are implemented in the class and bound to the `lf` instance in the `constructor`, allowing them to be called via `lf.getSnapshot`, `lf.getSnapshotBlob`, and `lf.getSnapshotBase64`.

 ```ts
 class Snapshot {